Call for Proposals

 and IV) pre-conference workshop

 Oral Presentation (40 mins): If you are ready to disseminate your research, or parts thereof, consider an oral presentation.
-Whether a single presenter or a research team, you will have access to a mid-sized room with seating for attendees, and a visual projection system. (maximum 30 mins presentation + 10 mins for discussion).
+Whether a single presenter or a research team, you will have access to a mid-sized room with row seating for attendees, and a visual projection system. (maximum 30 mins presentation + 10 mins for discussion).

 Posters Session The poster session is a long-standing and popular tradition of the Symposium.
 Presenters are invited to go public with their ideas during an evening event with refreshments and hors d'oeuvres.
 What do you want to share?
 And how do you wish to engage with attendees at the event?
-Interactive and creative posters are encouraged but not required (think stickies, QR codes, opening flaps).
+Interactive and creative posters are encouraged but not required (think: stickies, QR codes, opening flaps).
 Most important is that you have ideas to share and you’re looking for direct feedback through conversation.

 Conference tracks